Community participation is an essential part of the state significant development (SSD) assessment process.

-During the exhibition period, the Department will:
+During the exhibition period, the department will:

 - publish the DA and environmental impact statement on the planning portal

 - notify and advertise the public exhibition in accordance with the requirements in the Environmental Planning & Assessment Act 1979 and associated Regulation.